 We have implemented a number of initiatives designed to expand revenues and control costs.
-Revenue enhancement initiatives include expanding marketing, investment in additional winery capacity and developing new real estate development revenue sources.
-Cost reduction initiatives include investment in equipment that will decrease our reliance on subcontractors, plus outsourcing and restructuring of certain functions.
+Revenue enhancement initiatives include expanding marketing, investing in additional winery capacity and developing new real estate development revenue sources.
+Cost reduction initiatives include investment in equipment that will decrease our reliance on subcontractors, as well as outsourcing and restructuring of certain functions.
 Our goal is to become more self-sufficient and less dependent on outside financing.